 Like most industries, construction is evolving with a common goal of making the process smarter for increased productivity, precision, and efficiency.
 Done right, these changes lead to better building with more control over costs.

-As the awareness of Cross-Laminated Timber (CLT) grows, it is quickly becoming an innovative method of construction worth considering.
-Also known as Mass Timber, CLT is an emerging wood style of construction proving to be a highly advantageous alternative to concrete, masonry, or steel in commercial construction.
+As the awareness of Mass Timber grows, it is quickly becoming an innovative method of construction worth considering.
+Within the mass timber family, Cross-Laminated Timber (CLT), is an emerging wood style of construction proving to be a highly advantageous alternative to concrete, masonry, or steel in commercial construction.

 CLT panels are formed by stacking and gluing successive perpendicular layers of solid wood panels.
 With its multi-layer, bi-directional design, this mass timber product is dimensionally stable and has inherent load-bearing and shear strength.
 It’s no wonder architects, builders, and turnkey commercial framers are giving CLT the serious attention it deserves.
 Read more on how CTL is impacting commercial construction in our earlier blog.